Mungo Visitor Centre

 - Please note

-Stop at Mungo Visitor Centre, located near the entry to Lake Mungo, for excellent displays and free tourist information before exploring.
-You can also join a Willandra Lakes guided tour here.
+Stop at Mungo Visitor Centre for excellent displays and to pick up the park brochure before exploring.
+The Mungo Walk the Walls of China Tours start here, and you can also join a Willandra Lakes guided tour here.

 Find out more about this area's important Aboriginal cultural heritage and significance.
 Learn about the rich archeological evidence, megafauna, the once-full Lake Mungo, and the park's unique landscapes.